 In the past, I’ve written about the concept of how changing vocabulary can help shift an attitude and even a company’s culture.
 But, inventing words takes the vocabulary concept to a new level.
-Southwest Airlines has always promised to be a low fare airline.
+Southwest Airlines has always promised to be a low-fare airline.
 They give away peanuts, not meals, and they are proud of it.
 They don’t “nickel and dime” customers with extra fees, and they’ve used that point to differentiate themselves from their competitors.
 And, now they invented a word to describe it, transfarency.

 There is a word to describe what Southwest has done.
 It is portmanteaus.
-It is combining words and sounds from two or more other words.
+This is combining words and sounds from two or more other words.
 It can be clever, yet at the same time it can make a point.
 Southwest’s use of the two words, transparency and fare, align with their brand promise and is part of their customer experience.

 Robitussin, the popular cough syrup came up with a campaign a few years ago to emphasize the results of using their product: “Don’t suffer the cough-equences!”
 That’s a successful way of defining what they want their customers to experience.

 Sometimes it’s not about combining two words, but making words up.
 I remember the Volkswagen campaign in the 1990’s where they used two German words, fahren and vergnugen, to create fahrvergnugen (pronounced far-fair-gnu-ghen), to describe the driving experience.
 Roughly translated, the word means driving pleasure.
 That’s what VW wants every customer to experience when driving one of their cars.
 It’s a brand promise.